 Fees and finance for taught students

 Non-UK EU students starting their course in the 2019/2020 or 2020/2021 academic years will continue to have home fee status and be eligible for UK government student loans for the duration of their course.
+This includes taught postgraduate courses starting in January 2021.

 Current EU postgraduate researchers